muqiuhan/bonding/README.md

     --hostname Test
 ```

+## NOTE

+The syscalls we will refuse in our container are:

+- Kernel keyring
+  - keyctl
+  - add_key
+  - request_key
+- NUMA (memory management)
+  - mbind
+  - migrate_pages
+  - move_pages
+  - set_mempoliyc
+- Allow userland to handle memory faults in the kernel
+  - userfaultfd
+- Trace / profile syscalls
+  - perf_event_open

 ## REFERENCES

 The following are related terms used when reading the above two articles, extended explanations/references of concepts: